Sara Cincurova

 ABOUT

-Fluent in Russian, Slovak, English, French, and Spanish, Cincurova brings a rare cross-cultural perspective to frontline reporting on war, migration, and human rights.
-Educated at the Sorbonne, her work has earned international recognition, with honors including nominations for the One World Media New Voice Award (2022, 2023), the Hans Verploeg Award with Free Press Unlimited (2023), and selection as runner-up for the prestigious Elizabeth Neuffer Fellowship with the International Women’s Media Foundation (2023).
+Fluent in Slovak, English, French, Ukrainian, Russian, and Spanish, Cincurova brings a rare cross-cultural perspective to frontline reporting and war crimes investigations.
+Educated at the Sorbonne, Cincurova’s work has earned international recognition, including nominations for the One World Media New Voice Award (2022, 2023) and the Hans Verploeg Award (2023).
+She was also named runner-up for the prestigious Elizabeth Neuffer Fellowship with the International Women’s Media Foundation, or IWMF (2023).

 The New York Times